dtr-org/unit-e/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run unite-qt.exe.
+Unpack the files into a directory and run united

 unit-e is the original Unit-e client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Unit-e transactions;